Biñan station

 Biñan station (or Biñang station) is a railway station located on the South Main Line in Biñan, Laguna, Philippines.

 The station, one of two train stations within the city, is the main station serving the city of Biñan, and was the terminus for Commuter Express trips between Metro Manila and its southern suburbs.
 Major landmarks near the station include Central Mall Biñan, Forest Lake Memorial Park, Olivarez Plaza, and the main campus of the University of Perpetual Help System JONELTA.

 History

 The section of the Main Line South from San Pedro to Biñan was opened on September 2, 1908.
 The station is the first railway station serving Biñan.

+The station closed on July 2, 2023 to give way for the construction for the North-South Commuter Railway project.
+The station will be rebuilt into an elevated station with side platforms and would be slightly relocated from its original position.